Table Of Contents

 Cruix

-This restaurant, another contemporary classic, present in the Michelin Guide, seeks to take Mediterranean cuisine, that of a lifetime, a step further.
-Incredible quality cuisine from Michelin-starred chefs who now offer brutal and affordable food.
-His rice, like his dishes, are reversioned classics, the current one is of matured meat and picañan, and always come out with a thin layer of rice, as the canons dictate.
+This restaurant, another contemporary classic, present in the Michelin Guide, seeks to take Mediterranean cuisine, the one of a lifetime, a step further.
+Incredible quality cuisine from the hands of Michelin-starred chefs who now offer brutal and affordable food.
+Their rices, like their dishes, are reversioned classics, the current one is of matured meat and picañan, and they always come out with a fine layer of rice, as the canons dictate.

-Your menu of the day for example, costs 16 euros, and its tasting menu 39, which makes it one of the best value for money in the city.
+Its menu of the day, for example, costs 16 euros, and its tasting menu 39, which makes it one of the best value for money in the city.

 📍 Carrer d’Entença, 57